thindil/steamsky/bin/doc/MODDING.md

 ## Repair tools type
 To change which item type is used for repair/upgrading tools, open file *game.dat* in *data* directory and edit line which starts with RepairTools.
 Value after equal sign must be existing item type.
-Default value is 'RepairTools.'

 ## Cleaning tools type
 To change which item type is used for cleaning ship, open file *game.dat* in *data* directory and edit line which starts with CleaningTools.
 Value after equal sign must be existing item type.
-Default value is 'Bucket'.

 ## Healing tools type
 To change which item type is used for healing crew members and for deliver medicines to bases, open file *game.dat* in *data* directory and edit line which starts with HealingTools.
 Value after equal sign must be existing item type.
-Default value is 'Medicines'.

 ## Player Ship index
 To change which ship is used as a player ship, open file *game.dat* in *data* directory and edit line which starts with PlayerShipIndex.
 Value after equal sign must be existing ship index from any ships file from *data/ships* directory.
-Default value is '1'.

 ## Alchemy tools type
 To change which item type is used for deconstruct items, open file *game.dat* in *data* directory and edit line which starts with AlchemyTools.
 Value after equal sign must be existing item type.
-Default value is 'AlchemySet'.

 ## Drinks type
 To change which item type is used for reduce thirst, open file *game.dat* in *data* directory and edit line which starts with DrinksType.
 Value after equal sign must be existing item type.
-Default value is 'Drink'.

 ## Corpse index
 To change which item is used as a body for dead, open file *game.dat* in *data* directory and edit line which starts with CorpseIndex.
 Value after equal sign must be existing item index from any items file from *data/items* directory.
-Default value is '40'.

 ## Mission items type
 To change which item type is used for delivery missions, open file *game.dat* in *data* directory and edit line which starts with MissionItemsType.
 Value after equal sign must be existing item type.
-Default value is 'MissionItem'.

 ## Food items types
 To change which items types are used as food, open file *game.dat* in *data* directory and edit line which starts with FoodTypes.
 First type is main food type, second type is used by crew members when first type isn't found in ship cargo.
 Values after equal sign must be existing items types, separated by coma and space: `, `.
-Default value is 'Food, RawFood'.

 ## Fuel item type
 To change which item type is used as a fuel for ship, open file *game.dat* in *data* directory and edit line which starts with FuelType.
 Value after equal sign must be existing item type.
-Default value is 'Fuel'.

 ## Money index
 To change which item is used as a money, open file *game.dat* in *data* directory and edit line which starts with MoneyIndex.
 Value after equal sign must be existing item index from any items file from *data/items* directory.
-Default value is '1'.

 ## Items